H2CO3/Sparkling/doc/stdlib.md

     string getline(void)

-Reads a new line from the standard input and returns it as a string.
+Reads a line from the standard input and returns it as a string.
+Reads until either a line separator character (`'\n'` or whatever it is on the host operating system) is reached or end-of-file is encountered.
-The maximal size of a line is dictated by the C library macro `LINE_MAX`.
-If not present, Sparkling defines this macro to 4096.

     nil print(...)